 Avoid throwing away money by not planning for success and improvement.

 Understanding that there are "critical success events" for everything worth doing as an entrepreneur - whether productive or not - we can plan our days for success and improvement.

 If entrepreneurs determine the critical success events for their projects and tasks, it is easier to prioritize the work for the day.
 To improve, Dan recommends tackling the project or task you've been avoiding first to increase confidence and momentum for other projects/tasks.

 I recommend that entrepreneurs have a sense of purpose or intention behind their work that drives each aspect of it.
 This purpose aligns with each entrepreneurs "critical success events" - and can be used to determine what to do today, tomorrow, next week, and beyond!

 I love and am quite obsessed with the cycle of learning, applying, and teaching.
-This blog is my place to exercise this passion while fulfilling my purpose to empower.
+This blog is my place to exercise this passion while fulfilling my purpose to activate knowing and choice.